highlights of operations

 Chevron operates and has an 80 percent interest in the Sarta production-sharing contract (PSC) and the Qara Dagh PSC.
 The two blocks cover a combined area of 279,000 net acres (1,129 sq km).

-The complex geology in the KRI required new state-of-the-art technology.
+The complex geology in the KRI required state-of-the-art technology.
 Chevron used managed pressure drilling equipment and a new formation testing tool to successfully drill two exploration wells in the challenging environment.

 in the community